 That was unexpected!

 He continued, “Our meeting went so well.
-The investors agreed to give us $150 000 to start and more if we meet certain targets.”
+The investors agreed to give us a huge investment.”

 Oh my!
 I was so happy, so excited, so relieved.